hisroar/NNonHexiwear/HAR_TF_Example/README.md

 ## Notebook overview

-Open [HAR_TF_Example.ipynb][./HAR_TF_Example.ipynb] for more details.
+Open [HAR_TF_Example.ipynb] for more details.

-Run all in order to get a .pb file in the [output/][./output] directory, or just use the previously trained .pb files in the directory.
+Run all in order to get a .pb file in the [output/] directory, or just use the previously trained .pb files in the directory.

 Copy the [output/] directory over to [HexiwearHARExample/] to be able to implement the model on Hexiwear.